sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 5. Upon a successful login, you are redirected to the dashboard:

     <a href="../images/cb_cb-ui1.png" target="_blank" title="click to enlarge"><img src="../images/cb_cb-ui1.png" width="650" title="Cloudbreak web UI"></a>

+### Configure external Cloudbreak database

+By default, Cloudbreak uses an embedded PostgreSQL database to persist data related to Cloudbreak configuration, setup, and so on.
+For a production Cloudbreak deployment, we suggest that you [configure an external database](cb-db.md).

 ### Next steps